Ultraviolet (All About Eve album)

-Ultraviolet is the fourth and final studio album by All About Eve.
+Ultraviolet is the fourth and final studio album by All About Eve, released in October 1992.
 It was the only album that the band released with MCA.
 Despite quite positive reviews at the time this album was not commercially successful, reaching only #36 on the UK Albums Chart.
 The two singles only reached, respectively, #38 and #57 in the UK Singles Chart.
 As a consequence of this, the band was dropped by MCA shortly afterward.

 "Outshine the Sun" was frequently used at the band's gigs for a finale.
 "Some Finer Day" was the last single released by the band for twelve years, "Let Me Go Home" being the next one in 2004.